Ordering Recommendations

 The gene tested in this assay has been found to be altered in the manifestation of many diseases and conditions.
 The manifestation of disease is commonly caused by many genes and other variables not addressed in this report, including but not limited to modifier genes, epigenetic factors, environmental factors, and factors that are not known at this time.
 This report must always be interpreted and considered within the clinical context, and the treating physician(s) should always consider other pertinent information and data that a physician would prudently consider, in addition to the variants identified in this report.

 This assay is designed to detect a specific subset of variants in CFTR.
+The assay only reports amino acid level changes if they are associated with the nucleotide changes as listed below.
+While other nucleotide level changes can lead to the same amino acid level changes, these will not be reported by the assay.
 The presence of other variants in CFTR is not determined by this assay and failure to identify a variant does not guarantee that other CFTR variants are not present.
 When applicable, variant zygosity is reported as heterozygous or homozygous, however variant allele fraction (defined as the proportion of variant reads at a given locus) is not reported.
-This assay does not determine variant causality or whether a variant is inherited.
-As with any hybridization-based assay, underlying polymorphisms or variants in oligonucleotide-binding regions can affect the alleles being probed and, consequently, the calls made.
+This assay does not determine variant causality or whether a variant was inherited.
+As with any hybridization-based assay, underlying polymorphisms or variants in oligonucleotide-binding regions can affect the alleles being probed and, consequently, the result.
 This assay cannot guarantee all regions will meet variant calling criteria due to technical limitations of the assay and the possibility of underlying genomic changes.

-Four variants on this assay (PolyTG/PolyT, p.Ile506Val, p.Ile507Val, p.Phe508Cys) are reported in selected contexts only.
-If clinically indicated, alternative testing may be pursued to obtain genotype results for these variants outside of the contexts in which they are reported in this assay.
+Four variants on this assay (PolyTG/PolyT, p.I506V, p.I507V and p.F508C) are reported in selected contexts only (see Method).
+If clinically indicated, alternative testing may be pursued to obtain results for these variants outside of the contexts in which they are reported in this assay.

-This assay cannot determine whether the orientation of the PolyTG/PolyT variant is in cis/trans with respect to the p.Arg117His variant.
-Familial genotyping studies may be performed if clinically indicated to assist with determining phasing of the p.Arg117His and PolyTG/PolyT variants.
+This assay cannot determine the phasing (i.e., cis/trans) of the PolyTG/PolyT variant with respect to the R117H variant.
+Familial genotyping studies may be performed if clinically indicated to assist with determining phasing.
 PolyTG/PolyT variants are homopolymeric regions known to be difficult to interpret with NGS sequence-based assays due to polymerase slippage.
-Thus the length reported for the PolyTG/PolyT variant may vary from the actual length by ±1 bp.
+Thus, the length reported for the PolyTG/PolyT variant may vary from the actual length by ±1 bp.

 Clinical Significance